niplav/site/notes.md

 Alternatives:

-* Affective sentience
+* "Affective sentience"

 Personal proposals:

-* Valience (the ability to have experiences with a valence component)
+* "Valience" (the ability to have experiences with a valence component)

 Considerations on Cryonics
 --------------------------